-Carbon monoxide connects with red blood cells, stealing oxygen from your body it needs to survive.
-It blends with these cells nearly 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects to red blood cells, robbing oxygen from your body it needs to survive.
+It blends with these cells over 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets carried to the critical organs through the bloodstream.
-In short, carbon monoxide starves your body of oxygen.
-Organs have to have oxygen; without it, they begin to suffocate.
+Carbon monoxide, instead of oxygen, then gets carried to the vital organs through the bloodstream.
+To put it simply, carbon monoxide starves your body of oxygen.
+Organs require oxygen; without it, they begin to suffocate.

-Your body requires a long time to get rid of carbon monoxide; however, it can be taken in much more quickly.
+Your body requires a long time to get rid of carbon monoxide; however, it can be taken in much more rapidly.